What is a poor credit score?

 9. Multiple credit applications

-Try to restrict your credit applications as much as possible, using soft checking credit search services (also known as eligibility checkers) before you apply for credit to check your availability.
+Try to restrict your credit applications as much as possible, using soft search eligibility checkers before you apply for credit to check your chances first.

 10. You’ve only got one type of finance

 The variety of debt sources you have is also important.
-Successfully managing an overdraft, mortgage, credit card, car insurance and certain mobile phone contracts demonstrates an ability to handle credit well, so if you’re only paying one type your credit history may not be as detailed and positive.
+Successfully managing an overdraft, mortgage, credit card and car insurance demonstrates an ability to handle credit well, so if you’re only paying one type of finance, your credit history may not be as detailed and positive.

 Have you recently taken a mortgage out?
 This can cause your score to drop, because your ability to afford debt can be viewed differently as a consequence.

 The good news is that this drop is likely to be temporary, and a mortgage will soon be a positive factor on your score.
-Regularly paying money back on time will showcase financial trustworthiness.
+Regularly making repayments on time will showcase financial trustworthiness.

-Your credit score will naturally shift and fluctuate over time, based on your behaviour and the changing circumstances of your finances.
+Your credit score will naturally shift and fluctuate over time, based on how you handle your existing credit and the changing circumstances of your finances.